 Blackened leaves on pepper plants aren’t a good omen and are usually a symptom of one or a combination of several factors.
 The first one, overwatering, is most likely the reason for the blackened leaves on my pepper plants.
 I try very hard not to wet the foliage, but since I live in the Pacific Northwest, Mother Nature isn’t always as cooperative; we get a lot of rain.

 Cercospora leaf spot – The result of the abundance of water we receive is a fungal disease called cercospora leaf spot.
-Cercospora appears as spots on the foliage composed of dark brown borders with a light grey center.
+Cercospora appears as spots on the foliage composed of dark brown borders with a light gray center.
 When cercospora is rabid, the leaves will drop.

 Unfortunately, the disease overwinters nicely in infected seed and garden detritus.
 A preventative measure for cercospora is to practice good garden “housekeeping” and remove any dead plant material.
 Burn decaying plants and leaves or discard them, but do not put in the compost where it will infect the entire pile.
 Also, practice crop rotation.